-- Feature engineering for machine learning, online course. - Python Feature Engineering Cookbook, book.

-ArbitraryNumberImputer
+Both our book and course are suitable for beginners and more advanced data scientists alike.
+By purchasing them you are supporting Sole, the main developer of Featureengine.

-The ArbitraryNumberImputer() replaces missing data with an arbitrary numerical value determined by the user.
+(packt) ArbitraryNumberImputer The ArbitraryNumberImputer() replaces missing data with an arbitrary numerical value determined by the user.
 It works only with numerical variables.

-The ArbitraryNumberImputer() can find and impute all numerical variables automatically.
+Feature The ArbitraryNumberImputer() can find and impute all numerical variables automatically.
 Alternatively, you can pass a list of the variables you want to impute to the variables parameter.

-You can impute all variables with the same number, in which case you need to define the variables to impute in the variables parameter and the imputation number in arbitrary_number parameter.
-For example, you can impute varA and varB with 99 like this:
+Jineering Cookbook creating, engineering, and d machine learning models You can impute all variables with the same number, in which case you need to define the variables to impute in the variables parameter and the imputation number in arbitrary_number parameter.
+For example, you can impute varA and varB with 99 like this: SOLEDAD GALLI transformer = ArbitraryNumberImputer( re Engineering variables = ['varA', ' arbitrary_number = 99) varB'], 1(X) You can also impute different variables with different numbers.
+To do this,